Education News

-Over 10,000 teachers to work in Jamaica under new agreement – Foreign Affairs Minster
+Over 10,000 teachers to work in Jamaica under new agreement – Foreign Affairs Minister

 The Foreign Affairs Minister, Samuel Okudzeto Ablakwa, has announced that Jamaica will soon receive nurses and teachers from Ghana as part of a new bilateral arrangement between the two countries.